CAG9/distributed-computing/README.md

 ## Run
-Open a terminal and run sequentially the following commands:
+Open a terminal and move to the folder "project" and run sequentially the following commands:
-##you need to be located on te directory "project"

 - python3 conf_init.py
 - python3 collecting_data.py
 - python3 storedb.py